 At Dr Radcliffe's there is a daily act of collective worship.
 This can be whole school but is also key stage based and class based.
 Each term we have a collective worship theme based around our Christian values.
 Class 5 open and close our whole school collective worship.
 During collective worship the children have the opportunity to sing, pray and have moments of reflection.
 There is always a key theme for the week which provides the opportunity for children, think, share, respond and reflect.
 The themes are presented to the children through Bible stories, stories from other religions, plays, puppets, art and music.
 The children are encouraged to play an active part in their collective worship.

 We have strong links with our local church, SS Peter and Paul in Steeple Aston.
 Reverend Marcus is a regular visitor to school and regularly leads our collective worship, which the children thoroughly enjoy.
 Below is a link for the Church

-Our Collective Worship theme for this term is the value of Respect This links to our school values of:
+Our Collective Worship theme for this term is the value of Thankfulness This links to our school values of:

 Respect, Friendship, Truthfulness, Trust, Forgiveness and Compassion.

 Our Bible quote for the term is:

 'Always be thankful.'
 1 Thessalonians 5.16

 Throughout this term we will be thinking about the importance of being thankful and not taking things for granted.
 As a family you might like to talk about: